Bernard Tomic: 2016: First ATP 500 final, Masters 1000 quarterfinal

-Tomic stated before his next tournament at 2016 Indian Wells that he would miss the 2016 Miami Masters due to a wrist injury.
+Tomic stated before his next tournament at Indian Wells that he would miss the 2016 Miami Masters due to a wrist injury.
 He still played at Indian Wells as the 17th seed.
 For the third straight tournament he faced Rajeev Ram, again winning in straight sets.
 He then lost to eventual finalist Milos Raonic in the third round.

-Tomic missed the 2016 Miami Masters and 2016 Monte-Carlo Masters due to his wrist injury.
-He then began his clay court season at the 2016 Bucharest Open where he was the top seed.
+Tomic missed the Miami Masters and Monte-Carlo Masters due to his wrist injury.
+He then began his clay-court season at the Bucharest Open where he was the top seed.
 He lost in the first round to Robin Haase.
 His next tournament is the 2016 Istanbul Open where again he's the top seed.
-He lost to eventual champion Diego Schwartzman in the second round following a first round bye.
+He lost to eventual champion Diego Schwartzman in the second round following a first-round bye.
 Tomic competed at the Madrid Open, but lost in straight sets to Fabio Fognini.
-He was criticized for giving up on match point.
+He was criticised for giving up on match point.
 He turned his racket the other way around, with the handle facing forward as Fognini served for the point.
 He then competed at the Italian Open, but was forced to retire ten minutes in because of illness.
 Tomic next tournament was the French Open where he was seeded 20th.
 He beat Brian Baker in the first round in straight sets.
 However, he would lose to Borna Ćorić in the second round in four sets.

-Tomic began his grass court season at the 2016 Ricoh Open as the second seed.
+Tomic began his grass-court season at the 2016 Ricoh Open as the second seed.
 He beat Aljaž Bedene to reach the quarterfinals before losing to the defending and eventual champion Nicolas Mahut.
-He next competed at the 2016 Queens Championships.
+He next competed at the 2016 Queen's Championships.
 He opened against the 2015 Queens finalist Kevin Anderson who he defeated in straight sets.
-He then beat Fernando Verdasco who defeated 2nd seed Stan Wawrinka in the previous round.
-In the quarterfinals he defeated Gilles Müller to set up a semifinal clash with Milos Raonic where he lost to the 3rd seed in straight sets.
+He then beat Fernando Verdasco who defeated second seed Stan Wawrinka in the previous round.
+In the quarterfinals he defeated Gilles Müller to set up a semifinal clash with Milos Raonic where he lost to the third seed in straight sets.
 At the 2016 Wimbledon Championships, in the first round, Tomic beat Fernando Verdasco in five tough sets.
 Then he beat Radu Albot in four sets in the second round.
-In the third round, he beat world No.15 Roberto Bautista Agut in straight sets.
+In the third round, he beat world No. 15, Roberto Bautista Agut, in straight sets.
 But in the fourth round, he lost to Lucas Pouille in five sets.